BlasBenito/collinear/README.md

 ```

 The response variables are “vi_mean”, “vi_max”, “vi_min”, and
-“vi_range”, with statistics of a vegetation index named NDVI.
-The
+“vi_range”, with statistics of the vegetation index NDVI.
+The predictors
-predictors are stored in the character vector `vi_predictors`.
+are stored in the character vector `vi_predictors`.

 ``` r
 vi_predictors